-- It is not possible to reach everyone contacted through randomly generated telephone numbers.
-Further, about half (48%) of those reached declined to participate.
-The response rate, or the proportion of telephone numbers called that resulted in an interview, was 17%.
-This is comparable to other similar surveys across the world.
-Sample weighting was used to correct the impact of any known imbalances.
-However, there is no way to tell if the results would have been different if the response rate had been higher. - Well-established statistical modelling was used to investigate some of the more complex questions.
+- It is not possible to reach everyone contacted by the randomly generated telephone numbers.
+Approximately half (49%) of those reached agreed to participate.
+The technical term for this is the 'cooperation rate'.
+The response rate is a more exacting standard and takes into account all randomly generated numbers that were called and could have resulted in an interview (insert footnote symbol).
+That is, it includes all numbers that were never answered, not just those where someone answered. the response rate for NCAS was 17 percent.
+This is comparable, if not better than, other similar surveys across the world.
+Response rates are challenging to interpret in a rapidly changing telecommunications era where many people screen unknown phone numbers and never answer the calls made.
+Sample weighting was used to correct the impact of any known imbalances in the sample.3 - Well-established statistical modelling was used to investigate some of the more complex questions.
 As with any statistical modelling, some assumptions were made. - Responses to surveys on complex social issues can be influenced by language and cultural differences, as well as people answering based on what they believe is socially acceptable rather than their actual opinion (referred to as social desirability bias). - A relationship between two variables (e.g. attitudes and education) does not necessarily mean that one causes the other. - The more questions that are used to measure a concept (e.g. understanding of violence against women), the more precise the measure will be.
 As the questionnaire must not exceed 20 minutes in length, it was not possible to measure all the concepts with the same number of questions.
 The possibility that differences in precision between measures influenced results cannot be excluded.